zfaustk/KHGraphDB/README.md

 and the only pointer: a u64, printed `k` then hex.
 Vertices, edges and types live in a slot Vec.
 Slot 0 is nil.
 An edge stores Khid ends.
 A vertex wears Type as Khid.
 The arena returns a Khid.
+MATCH binds that serial.
+Val::Id is a Khid.
+A name or a count is a Prop.
 MATCH compiles to Seed, Expand, Filter.
 EXPLAIN prints the tree.

 The C# 2.2.1 kernel is frozen in `csharp/`.